metason/SpatialReasoner/Relations.md

 To enable the derivation of geography relations, call `deduce(geography)` at the beginning of the pipeline or set `deduce.geography = true` of the spatial reasoner.

 The geographic direction in WCS include: `north, south, east, west, northwest, northeast, southwest, southeast`.
-A sample geographic relations:

 | Predicate | Relation  | Specification |
 | --- | ---- | ---- |